PickYourOwn.org

-How to Make Your Own Homemade Jalapeno Jelly (complete directions with photos)
+Pepper Jelly: How to Make Your Own Homemade Pepper Jelly (canned, complete directions with photos)

 It's not hard to make your own jalapeno pepper jelly, and can it so you can give it away or store it on the shelf for the winter!
-The only trick is, you really do need a pressure canner.
+And unlike canned peppers, you can use an ordinary water bath canner.
 So, here's how to can pepper jelly!
 The directions are complete with instructions in easy steps and completely illustrated.
 In the winter when you open a jar, the pepper jelly will taste MUCH better than any store-bought jalapeno jelly.

 Prepared this way, the jars have a shelf life of about 12 months, and aside from storing in a cool, dark place, require no special attention.